nomnomab/unity-asset-tabs/README.md

 There are many ways to use this:

 - Right click an asset and select `Open as Tab` to open a new tab in the focused window.
-- Drag an asset into the tab row of any window to dock it
+- Drag an asset, or a scene object, into the tab row of any window to dock it
 - Drag an asset from a folder tab into the tab row to dock it

 ## Install